savong/OutOfOrderStreamAggregation/README.md

 ## How to run the program:
-To run the program, it is required to build a virtual streaming environment. by using to programs
+To run the program, it is required to build a virtual streaming environment as follows:
 * Data Stream Source: A program to read data from file line by line and send to the requested "Operator program".
-* Operator program: A program to request accessing data streams from the "Data Stream Source".
+* Operator program ("/Flink_Version" and "/Non-Flink_Version"): A program to request accessing data streams from the "Data Stream Source".
 After accessing the data streams, various computations can be applied.

+We have similuated Data Stream Source by using socket programming and released the code in this github:
+* "/DataStreamSource":
+ * DataStreamSource_Transmission.java:
+  * By running this program, the socket will be opened.
+Once there is a connection request from the clients (Operator program ("/Flink_Version" and "/Non-Flink_Version")), it will read data from "Sample_out_of_order_data.txt" file line by line and send to the clients in real time.
+   * Input: "Sample_out_of_order_data.txt"
+   * Output: Real-time data sending to the clients through socket.

 * Java  /DataStreamSource/DataStreamSource_Transmission.java
 * Java  /Non-Flink_Version/CMiX_PWiX_MAX.java